rwb27/openflexure_microscope/builds/README.md

 * ``_condenser`` in the illumination name means there is a mount for a plastic condenser lens
 * ``_tall`` on the illumination or the feet means the body sits 26mm off the ground rather than 15mm, to give clearance for larger camera modules.

+## Malaria microscope
+For the malaria imaging version of the microscope, you need all the optional parts above, except the slide holder, we are using ``sample_riser_LS10.stl`` for now.
+This goes with the ``main_body_LS65-M.stl``, ``feet.stl``, and ``optics_picamera_rms_f50d13_LS65.stl``.
+You also need to use ``microscope_stand.stl`` to raise it above the table, or the camera will hit the table.
+You can mount the ``sangaboard`` motor controller in ``microscope_stand_plus_sangaboard.stl``.

+## Versions
+**NB on this branch, only the LS65 body works, and optics will need to be recompiled.**

 Which version of the body you need depends on two things: firstly, whether you want to use a large optics module (versions with LS65 or LS75 in the name) or a small one (versions with SS), and secondly whether you want attachment lugs for motors (files with -M in the name).
 All the files start with `body_`.You need the SS version if you're using a Raspberry Pi camera or a Logitech C270 camera, together with the lens that came on the camera.
 If you're using a microscope objective, or the USB camera with M12 lens, you need the LS65 version.
 The microscope body takes around 8 hours on a RepRapPro Ormerod (and many other low-end printers) or about 5 hours on Ultimaker, MakerBot, and the like.

-The illumination arm is available in 4 versions: they all start with `illumination_and_rear_foot_` and then you can choose either adjustable arm with a bare LED, or bare LED plus tape or one that uses a condenser lens (`_condenser`).
-It's important to match the type of microscope you're using (LS65 or SS40).
-If you are using a riser to make space for a larger objective (if you've got a 35mm parfocal length objective) you'll need the LS75 version.

 There are several versions of the optics module, depending on your camera (Raspberry Pi Camera v2, Logitech C270, or WaterScope USB camera) and on whether you will use the lens from the camera (pilens, M12, ownlens) or an RMS objective and 40mm tube lens.
 Make sure you pick the right STL file for your camera module!
 There is a cover that fits over the Raspberry Pi camera module, and holds it firmly onto the optics module.
 The following table shows compatibility: